CeruleanOwl/CeruleanOwl.github.io/docs/enhancementone.md

 ## Origin

-This artifact was used in IT - 145 and was a terminal program for Grazioso Salvare.
+As mentioned on the home page, this artifact was used in IT - 145 and was a terminal program for Grazioso Salvare.
 It was created back in April of 2021.
 The primary purpose of the artifact is to intake new animals, reserve animals, and allow a place for print options of those animals.

 ## Inclusion and Course Objectives